-The applicant, recipient or his authorized/designated representative may have access to information in the eligibility case record to either review the file or request copies of information from the file, in certain situations and under specified conditions as required by the Health Insurance Portability and Accountability Act (HIPAA) of 1996 Act.
+The applicant, recipient or his authorized/designated representative may have access to information in the eligibility case record by requesting copies of information from the file, in certain situations and under specified conditions as required by the Health Insurance Portability and Accountability Act (HIPAA) of 1996 Act.
 The privacy restrictions for protected health information (PHI) under HIPAA laws are very specific regarding disclosure of information to and on behalf of a Medicaid applicant or beneficiary.
 For a complete discussion of privacy policies and privacy procedures for all disclosures and the authorizations forms required prior to releasing case record information, refer to HIPAA Privacy Policies and HIPAA Privacy Procedures located on the DOM website.